Mali vs Era — voice-first AI vs bring-your-own-AI for your money

 Bring-your-own-AI flexibility

-If you already have a Claude Desktop or ChatGPT setup you're attached to, Era's MCP server plugs right in.
-You're not locked into Mali's AI choices.
-Mali plans to ship our own MCP endpoint, but Era is the leader on this today.
+If you already have a Claude Desktop or ChatGPT setup you're attached to, Era's MCP server plugs right in — you're not locked into Mali's AI choices.
+Mali takes the opposite approach: it bundles its own AI rather than connecting to yours, so if a bring-your-own-AI / MCP workflow is what you want, that's genuinely Era's edge.

 Proactive automation